Vascular Conditions

 What is Vascular Disease?

-What is Vascular Disease?
-We explore the answer to that question in this article.
-Coastal Vascular Center specializes in treating Vascular Disease.
-Vascular Disease can be any abnormal condition of the blood vessels.
+What is vascular disease?
+Coastal Vascular Center specializes in treating vascular disease, which can be any abnormal condition of the blood vessels.
 The body uses blood vessels to circulate blood through itself.
 Problems along this vast network can cause severe disability and death.

 Vascular Disease can include stroke, peripheral artery disease (PAD), abdominal aortic aneurysm (AAA), carotid artery disease (CAD), arteriovenous malformation (AVM), critical limb ischemia (CLI), pulmonary embolism (blood clots), deep vein thrombosis (DVT), chronic venous insufficiency (CVI), and varicose veins.